 Skip to main content

-Environment variables leak into logs, crash dumps, child processes, and ps output.
-Cordon injects credentials at the network layer instead.
+Credentials stay out of environment variables, logs, crash dumps, child processes, and ps output entirely.
+Cordon injects them at the network layer.

 No code changes required

-Set HTTPS_PROXY / HTTP_PROXY and most HTTP clients work.
+Set HTTPS_PROXY / HTTP_PROXY and most HTTP clients route through Cordon automatically.
 See the SDK and language compatibility guide for details.

-Rotate an HTTP route secret in your secret store.
-The next request picks it up automatically — no restarts needed.
+Rotate a secret in your secret store.
+The next request picks it up automatically.
+No restarts needed.

 Bring your own vaults

-Integrate directly to native keychains, secrets managers and infrastructure you already invested in.
+Integrate with native keychains, secrets managers, and the infrastructure you already invested in.

 How it works